IRT White Plains Road Line: Improvements

 Express service on the IRT White Plains Road Line began on April 23, 1953 with alternate 5 trains using the middle track between East 180th Street and 149th Street during the weekday rush in the peak direction.
 These trains skipped all stops between East 180th Street and Third Avenue–149th Street.
 Starting on October 2, 1953, 5 trains began running express between East 180th Street and Gun Hill Road using the middle track in order to encourage passengers who changed at Gun Hill Road for Third Avenue Elevated service to stay on subway trains.
 These trains were signed as the 5 Lexington Avenue Thru-Express.

 The Dyre Avenue Line was connected directly to the White Plains Road Line north of East 180th Street for $3 million and through service began on May 6, 1957.
 Night service continued to be operated by a shuttle.
 Through service was operated by Seventh Avenue express trains between 5:30 AM and 8:30 PM.
 Between 8:30 and 1:15 shuttle trains operated from East 180th Street to Dyre Avenue, and in the early morning hours no trains operated over the line.

+In 1986, the New York City Transit Authority launched a study to determine whether to close 79 stations on 11 routes, including the White Plains Road Line north of East 180th Street, due to low ridership and high repair costs.
+Numerous figures, including New York City Council member Carol Greitzer, criticized the plans.

 Due to rehabilitation of East 180th Street and signal replacements along the line, rush hour peak direction 5 express service was suspended from March 29 to September 3, 2010.
 PM northbound express service was suspended again on March 28, 2011 to allow for the second phase of the signal replacement project.
 Normal service was restored on August 8, 2011.